 Such is life in Kauai.

-Sore from paddling, I opt for an adventure of another sort the next day – a Plush Papaya Body Polish at Hyatt Regency Kauai’s ANARA Spa.
+Sore from paddling, I opt for an adventure of another sort the next day – a Plush Papaya Body Polish at the ANARA Spa at Grand Hyatt Kauai Resort and Spa.
 Okay, perhaps this isn’t an adventurous activity, but maybe it qualifies as a natural, healing pursuit.

 Like many buildings in Hawaii, the 25,000-square-foot spa seamlessly combines outdoor and indoor living.
 My massage room is partially open to the outside, yet it’s still private.
 As the therapist rubs the ache from my shoulders, I drift into a world of soothing ocean waves and sweet papaya.

 The spa is just one of the many reasons to stay at the Hyatt Regency Kauai.
 With its perfectly manicured tropical gardens, natural pools and open 1920’s-inspired architecture, the resort reflects the pleasure of all that is Kauai.